qu4ck/prestashop-facebook-like-box/README.md

-prestashop-facebook-like-box
+facebook like box
 ============================

-Facebook like box for prestashop module
+Facebook like box for Prestashop module [http://www.iso.web.id]